eclipse-sumo/sumo/docs/web/docs/Simulation/Intersections.md

 # Internal links

 The most important configuration aspect is whether the dynamics within an intersection shall be modelled or not.
-This is configured using the following options.
-When simulating without internal links, Vehicles  be subject to right-of-way rules (waiting at traffic lights and at minor roads) but they will appear instantly on the other side of the intersection after passing the stop line.
+This is configured while building the network or alterantively when launching the simulation.
+When simulating without internal links, Vehicles are still subject to right-of-way rules (waiting at traffic lights and at minor roads) but they will appear instantly on the other side of the intersection after passing the stop line.
 They cannot block the intersection, wait within the intersection for left turns nor collide on the intersection.

 ## [netconvert](../netconvert.md)-option **--no-internal-links**

-When set to **true**, the network will not contain *internal lanes*, that is lanes within an intersection.
+When set to **true**, the network will not contain *internal lanes*, (lanes within an intersection).
 Instead, vehicles will *jump* across the intersection.
 To avoid a systematic shortening of route lengths, the length of all edges is [set artificially to the length](Distances.md) between junction centers without changing their appearance.
 When set to